yaqeen-i/MiniLibraryManagementSystem/README.md

 # MiniLibraryManagementSystem

-This Project is intended to give me a slight expertise in JavaEE (JakartaEE currently) using Java Servlets, JavaServer Pages.
+This Project is intended to give me a slight expertise in JavaEE using Java Servlets, JavaServer Pages.
 This project is a Library management system with Role-Based Access (Admin, Librarian and Patron).

 An Admin oversees the system, Admin can see, edit, delete both books or users information.